frzb/coinboot/README.md

 * **Insights out of the box**

-  Coinboot comes with Graylog integrated for log managment.
+  Coinboot comes with [Loki](https://grafana.com/oss/loki/) integrated for log managment.
   Providing the log files of your worker nodes at a glance.

 This repository contains the Coinboot Server Docker container.